shibatch/tlfloat/CODE_OF_CONDUCT.md

 provided free of charge to others at a price.
 Certainly, as a free lunch provider, we don't forbid that, but isn't that making too much use of the generosity?
 And when we stop offering free lunch, people say we have "burned out".
-Is it appropriate to call it a "burn out" when the resources to provide free lunch have been exhausted?
+Is it appropriate to call it a "burnout" when the resources to provide free lunch have been exhausted?
 If those who are making a profit give some of it back, then we can continue to offer free lunches.
 I think everyone would be happier that way, don't you?
 This is what I mean.

 Unlike receiving a free lunch that has substance, downloading software may seem like less of an incentive to pay a fee because you cannot see the face of the developer and the software is only information and not substance.
 However, there are real people involved in the development and maintenance of the software, and real resources are committed for this purpose.

 Some may argue that if that is the case, then we should just make the license noncommercial.
 However, if we prohibit commercial use, even if conditionally, adopting the software will require complex deliberations within the company.
-As a result, commercial use will not occur at all.
+Moreover, a large part of these deliberations is devoted to whether and how the software can be used free of charge.
+Companies are, after all, profit maximizing organizations, and the conclusion tends to be that what can be used for free is used for free to the maximum extent possible, while software that is not free for commercial use is not used much.
+There used to be many free-of-charge software products that prohibited commercial use, but they have been abandoned.
+This is, in a sense, the tragedy of the commons, and capitalism cannot optimize the use of OSS.
+A license that prohibits commercial use does not solve the problem either.

 It is undeniable that OSS and free software have become popular because they can be used free of charge.
 But, if it says that receiving a free service does not obligate you to do anything, is it really appropriate to do absolutely nothing after receiving the free service?
+If something is offered free of charge as a favor, it would be better to pay for it in some cases, even if it is clearly marked free of charge.
+And the amount needed by OSS developers should be small enough compared to what those companies usually spend on other deals.
+Curiously, there seems to be a tendency to understate labor costs that have already been agreed to be paid and to overstate new costs that will be incurred and paid externally.

+The problem of developer "burnout" becomes a problem because there is still commercial value in the software.
+If the software has no value anymore, it would not be called "burnout."
+In such a case, the project simply "fades away" without anyone noticing.
+Would you continue to work if no one pays you for the work you do even though there is a demand for your work?
+You would quit, wouldn't you?
+That is not usually called "burnout."
+It is not nice to talk about a user's problem as if it were the developer's problem.

-Therefore, I believe that social benefit would be maximized by allowing nominally free commercial use, and by raising awareness that it is only natural to return a portion of the profits to the project as a matter of principle.
+Therefore, I believe that social benefit can be maximized by allowing nominally free commercial use, and by raising awareness that it is only natural to return a portion of the profits to the project as a matter of principle.

 ## The guidelines